Yamaha Motif: MM

-MOTIF ES
+Second generation: MOTIF ES

-MOTIF ES, a successor to original MOTIF series, debuted at Summer NAMM Show in 2003:
+MOTIF ES, a successor to original MOTIF series, debuted at the NAMM Summer Session in 2003:

 MO

 In January 2006, Yamaha launched two entry-level variants of the MOTIF ES - the 61 key MO6 and 88 key MO8.
 Though containing half the polyphony and fewer preset sound programs, these models contain all the MOTIF ES sample sets, along with arpeggios and a song and pattern sequencer.
 Lacking are the professional MOTIF ES features such as mLAN connectivity, Yamaha PLG integration, sampling and multiple foot controllers.

-MOTIF XS
+Third generation: MOTIF XS

-The XS versions were announced at NAMM 2007:
+The XS versions were announced at the NAMM Show in 2007:

 MOTIF has a mLAN connection for transferring MIDI and sound to a PC.

 The MOTIF XS operating system is based on MontaVista Linux.

 MOX

 In 2011, Yamaha introduced an entry-level variant of the MOTIF XS: the 61-key MOX6 and 88-key MOX8.
 Though containing half the polyphony and fewer insert effects of the XS, the MoX series contains all the MOTIF XS Wave ROM and voice presets, along with arpeggios and a song and pattern sequencer.
 The number of performances in the MoX is reduced to 256.
 The MoX does not support user sampling, nor does it support the mLAN/FireWire expansion.
 The MoX feature a built-in 4-out/2-in USB audio interface users can use to record audio directly from the keyboard or an outside source to a computer, as well as play and control VST instruments directly through the keyboard via USB.